-2021 Online Courses and Training Survey: Europeans are All Business
+Online Courses and Training Survey: Europeans Are All Business

 In 2020, we started working remotely, and we had a lot more time on our hands.
 With these changes, some of us decided it was the right time to gain a better insight into some topics with online courses.
-At Sortlist, we decided to ask 500 CEOs, managers, and team leaders of small and medium-sized businesses (SMBs) to tell us about their online training courses these past 12 months.
+Sortlist surveyed 500 CEOs to get data about people use of online courses.

 From the 500 people surveyed, here are the results showing how many people started an online training or course in the past 12 months.

-49% of people said yes, and an equal amount said no. France (55.2%) and Germany (53.6%) had the most participants in comparison with the Netherlands and Spain who responded more no’s with 52.8% and 56% respectively.
+49% of people said they started following an online course, and an equal amount said no. France (55.2%) and Germany (53.6%) had the most participants in comparison with the Netherlands and Spain who responded more no’s with 52.8% and 56% respectively.

 83% in total spent 500€ or less on their course/training and of that total, 27% of them didn’t spend a dime.
 In France and Spain, the largest percentage of online course participants paid less than 100€ however, France was also the country with the highest percentage of participants paying 500€ or more with 29%.

-Luckily, it was mostly a positive experience in all countries with 92.2% of participants saying yes.
+In all countries 92.2% of participants said that following the online course was worth their time and money.
 On top of that, in the Netherlands and Germany, no participants responded that their time spent wasn’t worthwhile.

 Every country surveyed responded in majority that they started an online course or training because they were curious and wanted to learn more with 37.68% in France, a high of 54.55% in Spain, and a total average of 46.9%.